PhoenixStormJr/RVC-v2-easy-GUI-glitches-fixed/README.md

 # Noticed updates break the program

 I've noticed Google Colab keeps updating Python and other packages.
 This keeps breaking RVC and I keep having to install old packages.
 This is a problem with the installation cell, but the others are just fine.
 I'm working on fixes for this, but please note, because I am a college student, I can only work on my days off.
 Still though, comments and error reports are appreciated!

+(Off topic, Jesus loves you, and died for your sins.
+Don't listen to corrupt Mega Churches with all these rules, Jesus said in Matthew 22:38-40: "This is the great and first commandment.
+And a second like unto it is this, Thou shalt love thy neighbor as thyself.
+On these two commandments hang all the law and the prophets."
+Meaning LOVE is the only commandment.
+Please join Jesus's TRUE family (not the evil Jesus of Mega Churches) and join his love today!
+Jesus loves you, God Bless! 😄)